 What is Real Estate?

-Real estate professionals provide a service that affects lives, and they contribute to development that impacts societies everywhere.
+Real estate is a profession that provides a service that affects lives and contributes to development that impacts societies everywhere.
 The industry spans a wide variety of related opportunities, including mortgage banking, construction, title insurance, property management, brokerage and leasing, appraising and real estate development.
 For those with a good knowledge of the industry, coupled with an entrepreneurial spirit, real estate can provide a profitable career.

 Individuals who are successful in the real estate industry possess excellent "people" and sales skills.
 Other attributes include:

 - Excellent oral, written and electronic communication capabilities

 The minor in real estate in the Carl H. Lindner College of Business is an ideal complement to many business degrees, as it will provide students with career options in functional areas within brokerage and leasing or property management firms, urban planning and administration or corporate real estate management.
 Students pursuing degrees in disciplines that impact the real estate field will also find the real estate minor to be of value.
 Related disciplines include architecture, construction, geography and urban planning.

 Success in today’s business environment is primarily driven by who students are and how they act.
 Accordingly, business education at Lindner focuses on the development of each student’s individual Professional, Academic, Character and Engagement (PACE) to ensure they can successfully pursue the personal and professional goals they are passionate about.

 - Classes in Lindner ensure that our students learn the professional communication skills they need to excel in today’s business environment.